akshayKhot/akshayKhot.github.io/_posts/2021-3-13-linux-firewall-guide.md

 ---
 layout: post
-title: A Guide to Firewall on Linux
+title: A Guide to the Linux Firewall
 ---

 When you are trying to set up a new Linux server, dealing with firewalls can get quite overwhelming.
 Here’s a beginner’s guide to firewalls on Linux.